KleistLab/PrEP_Truvada/README.md

 # Model-based predictions of protective HIV PrEP levels

->This repository contains the code used to analyze the prophylactic efficacy of Truvada in cisgender women and men who have sex with men (MSM).
+>This repository contains the code used to analyze the prophylactic efficacy of TDF/FTC in cisgender women and men who have sex with men (MSM).
 It supports two analytical strategies: the top-down and bottom-up approaches, both described in detail in the associated paper (DOI: 10.21203/rs.3.rs-2772765/v1
 ).
 >
 >The code provided enables full reproduction of the top-down and bottom-up analyses presented in that paper.